-Heat up a large skillet over medium low flame and saute the leeks with a pinch of sea salt in a splash of water until wilted (about 10 minutes).
+- Heat up a large skillet over medium low flame and saute the leeks with a pinch of sea salt in a splash of olive oil or water until wilted (omit the oil for WFPB & Plantricious compliance).
 Add the purple onions and bell peppers and cook another 5 minutes until the peppers start to soften.
 Stir in the garlic and give everything a good stir.

 - Meanwhile cut the tomatoes into wedges and add them to the skillet with the peppers.
 Stir well and bring to a simmer.
 Cover with a lid and cook another 5 minutes or so until the tomatoes release all their juice and a nice sauce forms.

 - Squeeze the juice of half the lemon into the peperonata stew, taste and season with more sea salt and lemon juice.

 - Sprinkle with the fresh herbs and serve with your favorite pasta, over polenta or a crusty piece of bread.